SanderMiller/warmup_project/README.md

  Although for most of the wall following module I only dealt with one wall at a time, it was very helpful to be able to distinguish between walls, and isolate values associated with a particular wall.
 Also, I think this technique of analysis in the Hough space could prove useful for a wide variety of future applications.
  Now that we have a rho and theta value for each wall, it's time to choose which wall to follow.
 I choose which wall to follow based on the number of lines within it's Hough space cluster.
 This *should* pick the wall with the most measured lidar ranges.
 Once a wall has been identified, the robot enters the turning state.

+ <h3>Turning to Approach the Wall</h3>
+ Once the wall has been identified, the robot turns in order to position itself 1 meter away from the wall.
+To do this, the robot must turn perpendicular to the wall so that it is directly facing the wall.